sm0rux/at-d878uv/README.md

 Added RoamingChannel and RoamingZone files for Sweden.

+### What you have to do

+In case you want to use my files you basically just have to change the DMR-ID in RadioIDList.CSV to your DMR-ID.

 ## Road map

 Maybe I will add DMR repeaters in OZ, LA and OH/OH0.
 Maybe you want to help me?